Patients receiving radiology services at South Washington Medical Park should enter Altru Professional Center.

-Dual x-ray absorptiometry (DXA) measures bone mineral density (BMD).
-DXA is a relatively easy procedure with low radiation exposure.
-DXA scanning focuses on two main areas: the hip and the spine.
+Dual x-ray absorptiometry (DEXA) measures bone mineral density (BMD).
+DEXA is a relatively easy procedure with low radiation exposure.
+DEXA scanning focuses on two main areas: the hip and the spine.

-DXA scans often help to diagnose osteoporosis.
-A DXA scan can measure the BMD at one site which can help predict fractures at other sites.
+DEXA scans often help to diagnose osteoporosis.
+A DEXA scan can measure the BMD at one site which can help predict fractures at other sites.